 Petitioner asserts that the person of ordinary skill in the art at the time of the invention would have: (a) been "a chemist, chemical engineer, polymer chemist or pharmaceutical chemist working to develop pharmaceutical formulations, including transdermal drug deliver systems;" (b) been familiar with testing that accompanies the development of any pharmaceutical formulation, including testing efficacy and stability; (c) been familiar with excipients typically employed in pharmaceutical formulations, including transdermal devices; and (d) had knowledge of organic chemistry and been able to predict the physical properties of a compound based on its chemical structure.
 Pet.
-5-6 (citing Decl. of Dr. Kydonieus, Ex.
+5 (citing Decl. of Dr. Kydonieus, Ex.
 1010 ¶ 9).
 Patent Owner does not provide a statement in the Preliminary Response or Patent Owner's Response asserting a description of the level of ordinary skill in the art.

 The level of skill in the art is a factual determination that provides a primary guarantee of objectivity in an obviousness analysis.
 Al-Site Corp. v.
 VSI Int'l Inc., 174 F.3d 1308, 1324 (Fed.
 Cir.
-1999) (citing Graham v.
+1999)(citing Graham v.
 John Deere Co., 383 U.S. 1, 17-18 (1966) and Ryko Mfg.
 Co. v.
 Nu-Star, Inc., 950 F.2d 714, 718 (Fed.
 Cir.
 1991)).
 Based on our consideration of the record, we find that the evidence supports the Petitioner's description of the level of ordinary skill in the art, with the following modification to portion (d) to read as follows: had knowledge of organic chemistry and been able to analyze and recognize certain characteristics of a compound based on its chemical structure.
 As explained by Petitioner's declarants: the ability to predict reactivity based on functional group properties is a foundation of organic chemistry, Decl. of Dr. Schöneich, Ex.
-1032 ¶¶ 22-25, and a person of ordinary skill in the art would have understood that the presence of particular functional groups in a molecule has consequences, Decl. of Dr. Kydonieus, Ex.
-1031 ¶¶ 28-29; Ex.
-1032 ¶¶ 7-13, 24-25.
+1032 ¶ 22-25, and a person of ordinary skill in the art would have understood that the presence of particular functional groups in a molecule has consequences, Decl. of Dr. Kydonieus, Ex.
+1031 ¶ 28-29; Ex.
+1032 ¶ 7-13, 24-25.

-C. Obviousness of Claims 1-3, 7, 15, 16 and 18 over Enz (Ex.
+C. Obviousness of Claims 1, 2, 4, 5 and 7 over Enz (Ex.
 1002) and Sasaki (Ex.
 1005)

-Petitioner contends that claims 1-3, 7, 15, 16 and 18 would have been obvious to a person of ordinary skill in the art at the time the invention was made over the combination of Enz and Sasaki.
+Petitioner contends that claims 1, 2, 4, 5 and 7 are rendered obvious by the combination of Enz and Sasaki.
 Pet.
-43-51.
+37-43.
 Patent Owner disagrees.
 PO Resp.
-9-22, 40-44.
+10-23, 41-44.